Updated September 28, 2020

-If you’re looking for a mortgage loan with flexible lending requirements, low interest rates and other perks, you may find it worthwhile to weigh FHA loans as part of your mortgage hunt.
+If you’re looking for a mortgage with flexible lending requirements, low interest rates and other perks, you may find it worthwhile to weigh FHA loans as part of your mortgage hunt.
 This type of mortgage loan offers the opportunity of homeownership to buyers who have credit dings, low down payments and other hurdles that may impede securing a conventional loan, and FHA loans are federally backed, too.

 Since 1934, the Federal Housing Authority (FHA) has insured mortgage loans through FHA-approved lenders for qualifying Americans all over the United States, with more than 45 million FHA mortgage loans issued in the past eight decades.
-Part of the reason that FHA loans are so popular is that they are quite easy to qualify for when compared to conventional mortgages, and borrowers who use this program can often make a down payment as low as 3.5%, which is well below the 20% required by some lenders for conventional loans.
+Part of the reason that FHA loans are so popular is that they’re easy to qualify for compared to conventional mortgages.
+Borrowers who opt for an FHA loan can often make a down payment as low as 3.5%, which is well below the 20% required by some lenders for conventional loans.

-A large portion of conventional lenders also offer FHA loans, and it could be well worth your time to consider FHA loans along with the other loan options available to you.
+Many established lenders offer FHA loans, and it’s worthwhile to compare it to other mortgage offerings.
 An FHA-insured mortgage delivers many benefits — but may have some downsides, too.
 Let’s take a look.

 5 best FHA loans of 2020